-Delaware drivers pay an average of $2,110 for full coverage car insurance, but even in a small state like Delaware, rates vary depending on where you live.
-In Rehoboth Beach, the average cost of care insurance is $1,759, but drivers in Wilmington pay an average of $2,630 for the same coverage.
+Delaware drivers pay an average of $2,110 for full coverage car insurance, which is about $500 more per year than the national average.
+But even in a small state like Delaware, rates vary: in Rehoboth Beach, the average cost of care insurance is $1,759, but drivers in Wilmington pay an average of $2,630 for the same coverage.

 The best way to find affordable car insurance coverage is to shop around and compare rates before you buy.
 Policygenius can show you what you’ll pay with top car insurance companies, so you can choose the policy that’s right for you.